-Judd Vowell was a working musician and songwriter before turning his creative side to fiction.
-When he dove into the research for his new book Powder House, he got more than he bargained for, including a visit from the long-dead grandfather he never met.
-Through it all – from befriending a real-life medium to following the breadcrumbs fate dropped for him along the way – Judd discovered writing is a process that offers many gifts.
+When Judd Vowell dove into the research for his new book Powder House, he got more than he bargained for, including a visit from the long-dead grandfather he never met.
+Through it all – from befriending a real-life medium to following the breadcrumbs fate dropped for him along the way – Judd discovered that writing can offer many gifts.
 Even ghost stories.

-Judd lives with his eight-year-old son Charlie.
-He counts himself lucky in one regard – neither of them scares easy.
-Otherwise, those bumps in the night in a house where more than one person has died might have them seeing ghosts.
+Judd lives with his son Charlie in his hometown of Huntsville, Alabama, a city rich in haunted history, complete with regular ghost walks and cemetery strolls.
+He counts himself lucky in one regard – he doesn’t scare easy.
+Otherwise, those bumps in the night in a house where more than one person has died might have him seeing ghosts.

 A global blackout...a stranded family's dying mother...

 and a rescue that leads to the war for survival...